 33 Lakeshore Road, Unit 15, St. Catharines, Ontario L2N 7B3

 IMPORTANT: The Niagara Herbalist does not directly produce any cannabis products; all the cannabis products we carry are procured from Licensed Producers, each of which is licensed by Health Canada.
 As such, The Niagara Herbalist cannot directly warrant any products.
-Individual product warranty details may be included within the product’s packaging or available on the manufacturer’s/supplier’s website, and any warranty claims should be reported directly to the manufacturer/supplier.
+Individual product warranty details may be included within the product’s packaging or available on the manufacturer’s/supplier’s website.

 Unfortunately as we are a recreational store, we cannot offer any sort of compassionate pricing or discounts for medical users.